Towards Operational Validation of LLM-Agent Social Simulations: A Replicated Study of a Reddit-like Technology Forum: Introduction

-We calibrate population size and growth, posting and reply likelihoods (and per‑round action budgets), to Voat’s v/technology and run 30‑day simulations.
-We do not aim to perfectly match a single community or assert that model outputs equal human behavior.
-Instead, we adopt a complex‑systems view \cite{larooij2025do,anthis2025llm-a}: if agents carry compressed cultural knowledge and operate under realistic platform rules and content flows, do familiar platform‑level patterns emerge?
+We calibrate population size, growth, posting and reply likelihoods, and per-round action budgets to Voat’s v/technology and run 30-day simulations.
+We adopt a complex‑systems view \cite{larooij2025do,anthis2025llm-a}: can LLM agents, carrying compressed cultural knowledge and operating under realistic platform constraints, reproduce the emergent patterns characteristic of online communities?

-In sum, this paper makes the following contributions: \begin{enumerate} \item A platform‑faithful machine–machine baseline for a Voat‑like technology forum using YSocial, seeded with a fixed catalog from 30+ technology domains and calibrated to v/technology. \item An empirical calibration and validation against Voat MADOC samples covering activity rhythms and thread shape, network core–periphery structure, toxicity by layer, topic alignment and embedding similarity, named‑entity structure, and stylistic convergence. \item An operational‑validation framework and reproducible recipe (personas, seeds, parameters, link catalog, evaluation scripts). \end{enumerate}